dsilvaevje99/vue-page-tiles/README.md

 1. Go to [https://www.tiny.cloud](https://www.tiny.cloud) and create a free account
 2. Update your approved domains to include your site, and copy the generated API key
-3. Save the API key in an environment variable, and pass it to the `<PageTileEditor />` component as so:
+3. Store the API key in an environment variable, and pass it to the `<PageTileEditor />` component as so:

 ```
 <PageTileEditor v-model='page.content' :tinymce-api-key='YOUR_API_KEY_VARIABLE' />